Celebrate Life with Bistecca alla Fiorentina: A Tuscan Tradition

 When it comes to grilling with friends and family, few things capture the spirit of shared food and fire like a proper Bistecca alla Fiorentina.
-This iconic Tuscan steak isn’t just a meal, it’s a ritual of simplicity, quality, and togetherness that’s been celebrated in Florence for centuries.
+This iconic Tuscan steak isn’t just a meal; it’s a ritual of simplicity, quality, and togetherness that has been celebrated in Florence for centuries.

 A Cut Born in Tuscany

 The story of the Bistecca alla Fiorentina begins in the heart of Florence during the Renaissance.
-Locals would gather for the Feast of San Lorenzo, where large bonfires were lit, and generous cuts of beef, typically from the prized Chianina cattle, were grilled over wood flames and shared among the community.
+Locals would gather for the Feast of San Lorenzo, where large bonfires were lit.
+Generous cuts of beef, typically from the prized Chianina cattle, were grilled over wood flames and shared among the community.
 The English visitors of the time, enchanted by this feast, called out for “beef steak!” and the Italian word bistecca was born.

 The cut itself is legendary: a thick T-bone or porterhouse, usually three fingers thick, featuring both the tender fillet and the flavour-packed sirloin.
 Traditionally seasoned with nothing more than olive oil, salt, and pepper, it’s grilled over scorching-hot coals and left beautifully rare in the Italian way.